 The Leaders’ Check-List.
 Finally, Marco Alemagna of IRC Italy, presented a ‘checklist’ of traits vital for future leaders: flexibility, adaptability, humility (give credit to the team and protect them), modesty, be a listener (“don’t tell’ – listen”), curiosity, energy, cultural awareness, challenge yourself and others – and ‘be able to put yourself in someone else’s shoes.

 Stepan has an 18-year track record in business process management across multiple sectors.
-After his studies he spent five years leading nationwide projects and promotional campaigns in major Czech marketing and media agency.
-Then he extended his activities to a global level running key accounts in the luxury chandelier production before he felt in love with the talent industry where he remained until today, mostly being in charge of global business process and key account management.
+After his studies, he spent five years conducting a wide range of projects and promotional campaigns in a leading Czech marketing and media agency.
+Then he extended his reach to an international level running cutting-edge projects for a premium luxury chandelier producer before he fell in love with the talent industry where he remained until today, mostly being in charge of a global business process and key account management.
 Stepan holds a Master's degree in Marketing and Management from Charles University in Prague, the Czech Republic.

 IRC Global Executive Search Partners convened affiliates and business partners at three regional summits covering Asia Pacific (APAC), Europe, the Middle East and Africa (EMEA) and the Americas in early 2019 to spark an intercontinental discussion about leadership and organizational preparedness in an era characterized by accelerating technological change and disruption.

 Recently, IRC Global Executive Search Partners convened a summit in Gurgaon bringing together senior executives from leading organizations of the Asia Pacific region to explore what organizations and leaders can do to prepare their companies for the future.
 Many of the themes that emerged are timeless; others are specific to the modern age and the opportunities and challenges of the digital era.